Pyrax/CarND-Traffic-Sign-Classifier-Project/README.md

 1e-3 performed the best.
 1e-4 learns too slow on a relatively small dataset and 1e-2 is too high and results in overfitting again.
 Learning rate decay is handled by the default parameters of TensorFlow for the AdamOptimizer.

 Furthermore, I considered other initialization methods for the biases and weights of layers.
-[Ganegedara [4]][4] suggests using Xavier initialization for weights.
+[Ganegedara][4] suggests using Xavier initialization for weights.
 However, it showed little to no effect as opposed to truncated normal initialization in the final accuracy.
 Initializing the biases to a small constant value instead of setting them to zero also made no significant difference.